Markov cubature rules for polynomial processes: Asymptotic moments of polynomial processes

 Therefore, given $j=1,\ldots N_n$ and $\epsilon>0$, there exist constants $C,T>0$ such that $\E_x[|Y_t|1_{|Y_t|>C}]<\epsilon$ for all $t\geq 0$, $\int_{|h_j(y)|>C}|h_j(y)|\pi(dy)<\epsilon$ and for $t\geq T$

 Hence, for $t\geq T$

 Since $\epsilon>0$ was arbitrary we obtain~\eqref{eq:10}; see also Theorem 3.5 in~\cite{billingsley}. \end{proof}

+\begin{remark} In the proof of Proposition~\ref{prop:momentlimitdist}, the existence of the asymptotic moments up to order $n+1$ is simply used in order to apply De La Vall\'{e}e-Poussin's theorem and to deduce uniform integrability. \end{remark}

-In some cases the measure $\pi_x$ of the proposition above is not necessarily an invariant measure. \begin{example} Suppose that $X$ is an exponential Brownian motion.
+In some cases the measure $\pi_x$ of the proposition above is not necessarily an invariant measure.
+The following example illustrates this. \begin{example} Suppose that $X$ is an exponential Brownian motion.
 In particular $X$ is a martingale and $\E_x[X_t]=x$ for all $t,x\geq 0$.
-Hence, $\mu_1(x)=x$, where $\mu_1$ is the asymptotic mean.
+Hence, $\mu_2(x)=x$, where $\mu_2$ is the asymptotic mean.
 In this case $\pi_x=\delta_x$ which is not an invariant measure for $x>0$. \end{example}